KoMcGill62/GoogleCybersecuritySpecialization/README.md

-This will be a portfolio showing my learnings during the Google Cybersecurity Specialization.
-You can view the completion of my certificate [here](https://www.coursera.org/account/accomplishments/specialization/UBBB7DF7KP67).
+This Repository is intended to show the direct skills gained through the completion of this certificate.
+It is not intended to be an overview of the course or my notes.
+You can view the verification and validity of completion [here](https://www.coursera.org/account/accomplishments/specialization/UBBB7DF7KP67).